Emancipation Day: Dominica

 Dominica: The first Monday is celebrated as August Monday.
 It marks the end of slavery in 1834.

 Grenada

-Grenada: The first Monday in August is celebrated as Emancipation Day with Cultural activities.
+Grenada: Prior to 2025, The first Monday of August was observed annually as Emancipation Day, with cultural activities commemorating the abolition of slavery.
+However the Grenadian government changed the celebrations to be on the first of August each year.

 Guyana

-Guyana: The first of August is celebrated as Emancipation Day with Cultural activities, and events; including family gathering where they cook traditional food such as cook-up.
+Guyana: The first of August is celebrated as Emancipation Day with cultural activities and festivals.
+Families and communities gather to commemorate the occasion and traditional Creole dishes such as metemgee and cook-up rice are commonly enjoyed.